paperswithcode/model-index/README.md

     Results: models/metadata/inception_v3_results.json
 ```

 Both YAML and JSON are supported.
-The content of the file needs to conform to the structure
+The content of the file needs to conform to the expected structure specified above.

 #### Importing a whole YAML file